GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ## Epilogue

-To check out more details and operations performed during this brief project, you can have a look [`here`]() to the entire `python script` I elaborated in order to create part of this repository.
+To check out more details and operations performed during this brief project, you can have a look [`here`](https://github.com/GBlanch/Python-with-BeautifulSoup-for-Web-Scraping/blob/main/1.ebay/web_scrap_ebay_script.ipynb) to the entire `script` I elaborated in order to create part of this repository.

 Feel also free to browse [`this`]() github readme file to see other `web scraping works` that I'm currently developing.